 Here’re a few quick, simple ideas for marketing materials that you could create for this:

-- One minute Instagram “how to listen” videos that cover one aspect of how to listen, each.
+- One-minute Instagram “how to listen” videos that each covers one aspect of how to listen.

 - Facebook Live where you talk about something you’ve covered in your show to your niche market and then at the beginning and then again towards the end (before a recap, for example), you whip out your phone and show someone how to find your podcast.